Training LeNet on MNIST¶

 The LeNet consists of a convolution layer followed by a pooling layer, and then another convolution followed by a pooling layer.
 After that, two densely connected layers were added.
 We don’t use a configuration file to define a network architecture like Caffe, instead, the network definition is directly done in Julia.
 First of all, let’s import the Mocha package.

-Then we will define a data layer, which reads the HDF5 file and provides input for the network:
+Then we will define a data layer, which read the HDF5 file and provide input for the network:

 data_layer = HDF5DataLayer(name="train-data", source="data/train.txt", batch_size=64, shuffle=true)

 Note the source is a simple text file what contains a list of real data files (in this case data/train.hdf5).
 This behavior is the same as in Caffe, and could be useful when your dataset contains a lot of files.
 The network process data in mini-batches, and we are using a batch size of 64 in this example.
 We also enable random shuffling of the data set.

 Next we define a convolution layer in a similar way: